 Winter is on its way, or essentially, is here for much of the country.
 What does that mean for your hot tub?

 For most, it means steamy soaks to soothe achy joints and tired muscles in the crisp air.
-Still, for some, it means winterizing the hot tub to wait out the winter.
+For others, it means winterizing the hot tub to wait out the winter.

 If you’re on the fence about winterizing vs keeping your spa up and enjoying it, these winter hot tubbing tips may make you think twice.